wangys96/Cross-Quantilogram/README.md

 * `Cross-Quantilogram` accelerated by Numpy.
 * Stationary Bootstrap method accelerated by Numpy.
 * Portmenteau test(Ljung-Box or Box-Pierce) accelerated by Numpy.
-* 3 Typical CQ research procedures' API.
+* Three Typical CQ methodologies'  APIs.
 * Matplotlib results plotting for 3 typical methods.

 If you have any question or idea, please create issues or contact me: